|

 this collection, including shows, seminars, conventions, contests, and

+museum programs or exhibits.
 Item 5 (b), (d), and (e) were rewritten to

 read as follows: